open-contracting-extensions/european-union/docs/operations.md

 ## Set time components

 If a time component is missing from a date, use `T23:59:59Z` for end dates and `T00:00:00Z` for other dates.

+## Get a translation

+1. Download "Form labels R2.0.9 (zip)" from [TED schemas](https://publications.europa.eu/en/web/eu-vocabularies/tedschemas)

+To translate a label from English to another language:

+1. Find the row with the label in the "EN" column
+1. Take the value in the desired column of the same row

+To translate a label from another language to English:

+1. Find the row with the label in the appropriate column
+1. Take the value in the "EN" column of the same row